Pjaerr/joshuaj.co.uk/src/blogposts/lets-create-data-vis-svelte.md

 </MapContainer>
 ```

-This is our very basic `<MapRegion>` component.
+This is the very basic `<MapRegion>` component.
 In the next section we'll spice things up a bit by adding a svelte transition to our map regions so they draw themselves.

 ## Adding Transitions to our `<MapRegion>` Component 📍 → 💫